MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 ### Disable ReFS deduplication and compression on a volume

-Disabling ReFS deduplication and compression on a volume stops any in-progress runs and cancels future scheduled jobs.
+Disabling ReFS deduplication and compression on a volume stops any runs that are in progress and cancels future scheduled jobs.
 In addition, related volume metadata isn't  retained, and file change tracking is stopped.

 Disabling this feature doesn't undo deduplication or compression, as all the operations occur at the metadata layer.
-Overtime, the data returns to its original state as the volume incurs reads and writes.
-You can perform decompression operations using `ReFSUtil`<!--Do we need the last sentence here?-->.
+Over time, the data returns to its original state as the volume incurs reads and writes.

+> [!NOTE]
+> You can perform decompression operations using `ReFSUtil`.

 # [Windows Admin Center](#tab/windowsadmincenter)